TianshunGu/TianshunGu.github.io/_pages/about.md

 ## Outreach

-I also curate *Urban Geography Illumination* (城市地理之光), a public science communication platform dedicated to urban geography, where I share insights and perspectives on urban science and geography.
+I also curate *Urban Geography Illumination* (城市地理之光), a public science communication initiative on urban geography, where I share ideas and reflections on urban science and geographical research.

 ---